-With the existing municipal impervious cover at 18.8%, Franklin Township's green infrastructure initiative short term (i.e., less than five years) impervious cover management goal is to manage stormwater runoff for 15 acres of impervious cover.
+With the existing municipal impervious cover at 18.8% (5,549.5 acres), Franklin Township's green infrastructure initiative short term (i.e., less than five years) impervious cover management goal is to manage stormwater runoff for 15 acres of impervious cover.
 This goal is highly dependent on securing adequate funding for the implementation of green infrastructure projects.